brookchuang1111/brookchuang1111.github.io/_posts/2024-07-18-petersburg-games.md

 ---
 layout: post
-title: some witty title
+title: Gambling Addicts Love this One Game!
+The St. Petersburg Paradox
 tags: Game Theory
 ---
-##
+## Gambling Addicts Love this One Game!
+The St. Petersburg Paradox

 Let me set the scene.
 It's a Thursday night, 9:59 pm to be exact, and I'm death scrolling through Glassdoor reading through semi-snark of salty rejected interview candidates when I stumble on something interesting.
-Someone comments about the St. Petersburg paradox.
+Something called the St. Petersburg paradox.
 Huh.

 This is how I've found myself reading the [correspondence of old dead farts](https://web.archive.org/web/20210414011124/http://cerebro.xu.edu/math/Sources/NBernoulli/correspondence_petersburg_game.pdf); Nicolas Bernoulli and amalgamation of even older and stodgier men to be exact but that's neither here nor there.
 What's interesting is that they seem to be squabbling over the St. Petersburg Game.